Call4Cloud | MMP-C | Autopilot | Device Preparation

 3. Deploy rules with a Powershell Script

-When you don’t want to use the migration tool to migrate your firewall rules to Intune you could also use a PowerShell script!
+When you don’t want to use the migration tool to migrate your firewall rules to Intune, you can also use a PowerShell script!
 You could use Netsh to add some Firewall rules!

 Netsh.exe advfirewall firewall add rule name="Block Notepad.exe netconns" program="%systemroot%\system32\notepad.exe" protocol=tcp dir=out enable=yes action=block profile=any